jenkosty/MEOP_LLC4320_SCVs/README.md

 creatingLLCsealdata.m - creates a synthetic version of the MEOP dataset using one LLC4320 snapshot

-lillySCVdetections.m - uses the jLab data analysis package (must be downloaded separately) to identify SCVs in the LLC4320 snapshots (using 2D data).
+applyingLillyDetectionAlgorithm.m - uses the jLab data analysis package (must be downloaded separately) to identify SCVs in the LLC4320 snapshots (using 2D data).
+Calls lillySCVdetections.m

 SCVdetectionAlgorithmMain.m - Main script to run algorithm.
 Calls preppingTimeSeriesForDetectionAlgorithm.m.
 Creates separate files for the anticyclonic tests, cyclonic tests, and extra background tests.